 Save the Children is India's leading independent child rights NGO, operating in 18 states.
 Beginning its journey in 2008 in India, this organization has transformed the lives of over 10 million children since its establishment.

-PSR is committed to being a vibrant, self-sustaining organization that will protect the community's professional image, improve socio-economic welfare, and promote the interests of community pharmacists through effective representation, capacity building, and leading in the delivery of high-quality care services to the population.
+The Pharmaceutical Society of Rwanda (PSR)is committed to being a vibrant, self-sustaining organization that will protect the community's professional image, improve socio-economic welfare, and promote the interests of community pharmacists through effective representation, capacity building, and lead in the delivery of high-quality care services to the population.

 ASLM is an independent, international, not-for-profit organization founded in March 2011 in Addis Ababa that coordinates, galvanizes, and mobilizes relevant stakeholders at the local, national, and international levels to improve local access to world-class diagnostic services and ensure healthy African communities now and in the long term.

 The Rwanda National Pharmacy Council (NPC) is an independent statutory organization accountable for the regulation of pharmacy professionals.
-This is responsible for ensuring that the rules, honor, and dignity of the pharmacy profession are complied with and for ensuring the protection of public health academic programs.
+The NPC is responsible for ensuring that the rules, honor, and dignity of the pharmacy profession are complied with and for ensuring the protection of public health academic programs.

 The PSSL is a non-profit, professional organization of pharmacy professionals that does not only seek the welfare of its members but also contributes to the body of knowledge and promotes pharmacy education.
 PSSL is currently responsible for the coordination and conduct of continuous professional development as part of its mandate to position the pharmacy profession in the emerging world.

-CILT Tanzania was officially established in 2007 and creates a solid growth model based on regional development.
+CILT Tanzania was established in 2007 and has created a solid growth model based on regional development.
 Passionate about education and member services.
 CILT strives to strengthen, enhance, and share best practices and learning within the global family and to encourage participation and advancement at all levels.

 HeSMA-Kenya was founded through the collaborative efforts of individual health managers and representatives of training organizations and healthcare providers.
 The association was launched in May 2013.
 HeSMA continues to transcend organizational and geographical boundaries to respond to the ever-changing dynamic needs of health systems managers in their professional and academic growth and development.